 In 2012, thanks to her first giant slalom win, she became the eighth woman to join the all-event winners’ circle.

-The 2012-13 season was full of ups and downs due to to illness, it started with a high in the shape of her third career hat-trick and a second place position in the all-time women’s standings but an injury put an abrupt end to it in February 2013.
+The 2012-13 season was full of ups and downs due to illness, it started with a high in the shape of her third career hat-trick and a second place position in the all-time women’s standings but an injury put an abrupt end to it in February 2013.
 She did manage to snap up the Downhill World Cup title though.

 After undergoing surgery she made a fantastic comeback in December 2013, however in early January 2014 Lindsey had to take the difficult decision to pull out of the Sochi Winter Olympics after a racing injury in Val d'Isère, France, at the end of 2013 meant it wouldn’t be safe for her to ski.
-After surgery her focus now is to work hard on her rehab and her sights are firmly set on the February 2015 FIS Alpine World Ski Championships at her home in Vail/Beaver Creek (Colorado) and on the World Cup season.Read more
+After surgery her focus has been to work hard on her rehab and her sights are firmly set on the February 2015 FIS Alpine World Ski Championships at her home in Vail/Beaver Creek (Colorado) and on the World Cup season.Read more